bparanj/crystal/electronics/out-of-scope/fuse.md

    - Connect the other end of the resistor to the anode (long leg) of the LED.
    - Connect the cathode (short leg) of the LED to the ground rail (negative terminal of the battery).

-4. **Complete the Circuit**: Connect the ground rail of the breadboard to the negative terminal of the battery.
+4. ****: Connect the ground rail of the breadboard to the negative terminal of the battery.

 5. **Test the Circuit**: The LED should light up, indicating the current is flowing through the fuse properly.